teenytinyteam/pychan/README.md

-# pychan
+# PyChan

-Chan theory technical indicator
+Applying the Chan Theory to analyze stock trading information.